 - Mission Control: Averted.
 Snake's radio contacts consists of two other field agents (John and Nick), a double agent in the enemy's main base (Jennifer), and the nameless helicopter pilot who drops him off at the beginning of his mission.

 - One-Winged Angel: After Big Boss' initial form is defeated, he transforms into a cybernetic behemoth who claims that he has no weak points.
-It is also to be noted that this is the only Metal Gear game period to utilize this (unless one counts Colonel Volgin merging with the Shagohod's wiring or Peace Walker transforming into a quadruped).
+It is also to be noted that this was the only Metal Gear game to utilize this until Metal Gear Rising: Revengeance was released years later. note

 - Reverse Mole: Jennifer ("Your Person") is helping out Snake from inside the enemy's base.
 Her cover is blown and she is captured by Big Boss just before the final battle.